 The First Step

 If you feel you have a wrongful death case, contact the attorneys at Badgley Law Group today or call 407-781-0420 for a consultation.
-Our firm, located in Orlando, can help you understand the oftentimes complicated legal system.
+Our Orlando personal injury law firm can help you understand the oftentimes complicated legal system.
 Whether the wrongful death is from a car accident, medical malpractice or another medical error, our wrongful death attorneys in Orlando can help find justice for your family.
 We have many years of experience and can be your trusted advisor during a difficult time.